Institutional Review Board

 - Individual faculty members (as well as members of the staff and administration) engaged in research as part of their professional role within the College or as part of their job assignment.

-- Students performing research as part of an independent study or the Honors Program.
+- Students performing human subjects research as part of a course, an independent study or the honors program.

 - Individuals (including students or persons from outside the College other than faculty, staff, or administration) conducting research at Keystone College.